 An oil tank for home heating is a storage container designed to hold heating oil and is used as fuel to power furnaces or boilers in homes.

 The heating oil stored in the tank is burned in a furnace or boiler to produce heat, which is then distributed throughout the home via ducts, radiators, or underfloor heating systems.
-Oil tanks are typically made of steel, fiberglass, or a combination of materials to ensure durability and prevent leaks.
+Oil tanks are typically made of steel, fibreglass, or a combination of materials to ensure durability and prevent leaks.
 They are usually equipped with gauges to monitor oil levels and valves to control oil flow to the heating system.

 Heating oil is commonly used in areas where access to natural gas is limited or unavailable.
 Proper maintenance of oil tanks, such as regular inspections and cleaning, is essential to prevent environmental hazards like oil spills, which can be costly.
 Due to the risks associated with this type of home heating, homeowners with oil tanks often need specialized coverage.